amaroteam/react-credit-cards/README.md

 export default PaymentForm;
 ```

-Don't forget to import the `react-credit-cards-2/lib/styles.scss` if you are using SASS in your project.
+If you are using SASS, import the CSS `react-credit-cards-2/dist/lib/styles.scss`

 Or you can import the CSS:
-`import 'react-credit-cards-2/es/styles-compiled.css';`
+`import 'react-credit-cards-2/dist/es/styles-compiled.css';`

 ### Features